flybywiresim/aircraft/README.md

 ### Is the A32NX payware?

-No, it is a completely free aircraft, open-source.
+No, it is a completely free aircraft,and open-source.

 ### How do we report bugs?